Central Library (UNAM): Services

-The service hours are Monday to Sunday, from 8:30 to 21:30 hours, including holidays.

 Architecture

 The Central Library encompasses an area of 16 thousand square meters and is built on a platform three-meter above the terrain, Two basalt fountains and decorative reliefs inspired by pre-Hispanic art were placed at the base of the building.
 The color of the stone in these elements is in plain view, done to take advantage of the stone's texture as an aesthetic and expressive element and to give a sense of continuity to the external pavement.

 The project included ten windowless floors for book storage, each having enough space for 120 thousand volumes.
 These storage areas have the necessary lighting, temperature and humidity conditions for book conservation.
 In the reading room, flanked by a garden on each side, the diffuse and matte light is filtered through thin tecali stone slabs.
 The service areas of a library of such proportions were placed in the semi-basement of the building.

 The façades were covered with natural colored stones that shaped the mural titled Historical Representation of the Culture.
 The mural, one of the largest in the world is created using tiles of 12 colors that, when viewed from a distance, produce various hues.